Unmanned Systems Forces of Ukraine: 2025

 First announced in December 2024, on 13 April 2025, the Unmanned Systems Forces released the first footage of a laser weapon system, called “Tryzub”, in use destroying a fibre optic FPV drone.
+That day the USF unveiled the “Alihator-9” naval anti-ship unmanned vessel.
+The unmanned surface vessel itself is a platform on which various munitions can be mounted depending on the assigned missions.

 On 9 July 2025, Ukrainian C-in-C Oleksandr Syrskyi claimed that the Unmanned Systems Forces had struck 19,600 targets (one-third of all targets hit) and destroyed 5,024 (Note: Specifically, 88 Russian tanks, 129 armoured combat vehicles, 427 artillery systems and 31 multiple-launch rocket systems (MLRS) destroyed) in June 2025 alone.
 He also claimed that the USF had killed or wounded 4,500 on Russian forces, of whom 2,548 had been killed.

 On 8 August 2025, Syrskyi claimed that the Unmanned Systems Forces' drones hit 23,400 Russian targets and killed 5,134 enemy personnel in July 2025.